Listing Your Home? Get the Ultimate Checklist & Q&A

 Watch the video and see the Blog post here How to get the best real estate photos for your listing (Video)

-6. Help us gather your home's Updated and Features #Homework
+#Homework Help us gather your home's Updates and Features

 We can work on this together (over the phone, in person or on a Zoom call).
 We want to show the prospects what you’ve done to the home over that last few years.
 Please add relevant updates and features like new additions, renovations, improvements, new appliances, etc. We also like to add nice features (these do not need to be improvements that you’ve done) like, solid oak doors, tiled bathroom shower, insulated/heated garage, irrigation, garden, fire pit… Think about things that will save buyers money, like LED bulbs, adding insulation, green products, rain barrels, nest thermostat.
 Anything that will add value to the home.
 Get a Copy of that document here.

-If you have time and you're willing to write 2-5 paragraphs about what you loved about your house, the area, fun things you like to do and anything interesting that you'd like to share with prospective buyers.
-Download an example of the Seller Letter here
+If you have time and you're willing to write 2-5 paragraphs about what you loved about your house, the area, fun things you like to do, and anything interesting that you'd like to share with prospective buyers.
+View an example letter here - Seller Letter here

-8. Do you live in an Association? #Homework
+#Homework Do you live in an Association/HOA?
+(Yes/No)

 If so, you'll need to contact your association and order your Resale documents, Rules, and Regulations.
 Most of the time, there is a login on the association's website where you can order these and they will send you a link to the documents.
 This has a cost, usually about $85-$150.

 Great question.
 Showings can start on the day we hit the market so be ready!
-If we’re doing a “Coming Soon”, we cannot allow any public showings (only buyers from our brokerage.)
+If we’re doing a “Coming Soon”, we cannot allow any public showings.

-Get the app here and use your email to set it up. https://www.showingtime.com/mobile-app/ .
+To receive and manage all of your showings, get the app here and use your email to set it up. https://www.showingtime.com/mobile-app/ .
 You’ll be notified via email and notifications on the ShowingTime app.
 It’s super easy.
+Use your email to sign up.

 If you’d like to block certain times or days of the week, just let us know and we’ll make sure to set that up on the back end.

 Showings will be an hour window.
 It’s standard for the homeowner to leave the house.
 If you have pets, please bring them with you or have them kenneled.
-Cats are usually fine but if they are escape-artists, please let me know.
+Cats can be left at home but some cats are escape-artists so please make the proper arrangements.

 Feedback: After agents have shown your home, we will ask them for feedback 3 times.
 Most agents will take the time to write feedback.
 Some will not.
 We will forward you all feedback when we receive it.

-The short answer is, it's your property and you can take anything that you'd like.
+The short answer is, it's your property and you can keep anything that you'd like.
 BUT you must understand what the purchase agreement states.
-I've attached a screenshot of the the personal property section of the purchase agreement.
+I've attached a screenshot of the personal property section of the purchase agreement.
 Please review.

 Sometimes sellers don't understand that any item that is attached to the home, structure or to the ground should stay.
 You can exclude anything you'd like (the buyer must also agree) but you need to communicate that with us and the buyers clearly.
 If you need to make a list of items that you will exclude, that might be a good idea.
+Take some time, walk through your home, garage & yard and create a list of your excluded items.
 Send that to us and we'll add that to the MLS so it's included with any purchase agreements.
-If you want to review a blank copy of a purchase agreement, here it is
+If you want to review a blank copy of a purchase agreement, click here

 Here is a list of common confusion of what to leave, what can go: